 Home Is a kitchen covered by contents insurance?

-For many people, the kitchen is an important part of the house.
-The costs are often high when you have damage to your kitchen.
+For many people, the kitchen is an important part of the home.
+The costs often fall high when you have damage to your kitchen.
 This is, of course, very annoying.
 Insuring your kitchen is therefore a good choice.
-Does your kitchen fall under your home contents insurance or does it require a building insurance?
+Does your kitchen fall under your home contents insurance or do you have to take out building insurance?

-What is the difference between a contents insurance and a building insurance?
+What is the difference between contents insurance and home insurance?

-If you own a house, it is advisable to take out contents insurance as well as building insurance.
-What is the difference between them?
-A home insurance covers things that are not fixed to the ground, such as things that can be moved.
-A building insurance covers parts that are earth and nail tight.
-In other words, the building insurance is for the house itself.
-The contents insurance is for the items in the house.
+If you own a home for sale, it is advisable to take out both home contents and home building insurance.
+What exactly is the difference between these insurances?
+Property insurance covers items that are not fixed to the ground and nail, such as movable items.
+Property insurance covers items that are fixed to the earth and nails.
+In other words, buildings insurance is for the home itself.
+Contents insurance is for items inside the home.

-Damage to the kitchen; does this fall under contents?
+Damage to kitchen; is this covered by contents?

-The kitchen is part of the house.
-It cannot be moved easily without breaking and demolishing it.
+The kitchen is a part of the house.
+It is not easily moved without breaking and demolition.
 However, there may be parts that are not attached to the kitchen, such as a loose freezer.
-The Dutch Association of Insurers has published an overview with guidelines to clarify what is covered by the contents insurance and what by the building insurance.
-Please note that these are guidelines and that there may be differences between insurers.
-To find out exactly which damage is covered by which insurance, please consult your policy.
+The Dutch Association of Insurers has published an overview with guidelines to clarify what is covered by contents insurance and what is covered by buildings insurance.
+Keep in mind that these are guidelines and there may be differences among insurers.
+To know exactly what damage is covered under which insurance policy, please consult your policy.

 Building insurance